Eating and drinking when you have mouth and oropharyngeal cancer

 Difficulty swallowing

 You may see a speech and language therapist (SLT) and a dietician before you start treatment if this is likely to affect your swallowing.
 The SLT can assess your swallowing during and after treatment.
-And your dietician can help if you are finding it difficult to eat.
+And your dietician can help if you are finding it difficult to eat and drink enough.

 Radiotherapy

+Before radiotherapy begins, it may be necessary to remove some of your teeth, making chewing hard foods difficult.
 Radiotherapy to your head or neck can make your throat very sore.
-Eating might be difficult or painful for a while.
-And it is likely that swallowing will be hard.
+Eating and drinking will be difficult or painful within the first few weeks of treatment.
 Your doctor will give you strong painkillers to help with this.
 Your team can also give you a gel to protect your mouth.

 Surgery

-Surgery involving the jaw, mouth, throat, or tongue will make eating and swallowing difficult.
-This is due to swelling and sometimes pain after surgery.
-The area will recover when the swelling goes down.
+Surgery involving the jaw, mouth, throat, or tongue will make eating, drinking and swallowing difficult.
+This is due to the removal of tissue during surgery, changes in sensation, swelling, and sometimes pain.
+The recovery period varies from person to person, and the type of surgery you’ve had.

 Your dietitian will assess you before you start treatment.
 They will suggest whether you need a feeding tube put into your stomach.